Alternative Water Program

 When plan review from Environmental Health is required:

-In addition to building department permits, plan submission to the Environmental Health Division is required for any residential project proposing to use:
+Always check with your local building department as permit requirements may vary.
+Plan submission to the Environmental Health Division is required for any residential project proposing to use the following:

-- treated rain, gray, or foundation drainage water used for surface drip and/or spray irrigation
+- treated gray water or treated foundation drainage water used for surface drip and/or spray irrigation

-- treated rain or well water for non-drinking applications inside the home such as toilet flushing and clothes-washing
+- treated rainwater or well water for non-potable applications inside the home such as toilet flushing and clothes-washing

-- untreated gray water used for subsurface distribution (if scope is beyond simple clothes-washer/Laundry to Landscape diversion)
+- untreated gray water used for subsurface distribution (if scope is beyond simple clothes-washer/Laundry to Landscape diversion as defined in 2016 Plumbing Code.)

 - All equipment including treatment components must meet NSF/ANSI Standard 350.